opulo-inc/hardware.cafe/_posts/2025-06-20-lumen-certs.md

 ![Image]({{ site.baseurl }}/assets/blog-images/lumen-certs/horn.png)
 *This horn is used for much higher frequency bands*

 But we did it!
-The Lumen didnt kick out anything disruptive, and we came in under the standard.
+The Lumen didn't kick out anything disruptive, and we came in under the standard.

 Ok, next up is Radiated Immunity!
 This is also with waves, but the other way around: we emit an electromagnetic field directed at the Lumen and see if it breaks anything.
 The setup is really similar, still in the chamber with an antenna, but instead of watching the graph, we watch the Lumen.
 There’s actually cameras in the chamber that let us watch the device under test, and see if it still maintains normal operation while we’re blasting it.
 It was really cool and deeply stressful watching the Lumen rotate around, holding my breath hoping that something didn't go wrong.
-And it didnt!
+And it didn't!
 Across all the frequency ranges, the Lumen kept operating as normal.

 Next we moved on to conducted tests.
 These are actually run through touching the machine physically.
 The first one was conducted emissions.
 This one is pretty boring.
 We just hook the Lumen up to a fancy electrical outlet that listens to what electrical noise it kicks into the mains power line.
 If you’re using a good power supply which we do, this test is generally a non-issue.
 We also passed this without any trouble.